 NB-IoT vs Sigfox

-Licensed vs unlicensed frequency spectrums
+Comparing licensed and unlicensed frequency spectrums

-Licensed vs unlicensed frequency spectrums
+Comparing licensed and unlicensed frequency spectrums

 The French company’s technology limits the sensor device to 140 data transmissions per day and 12 bytes per message.
 This solution enables self-sufficient transmitters that can be used for several years on one battery.
 To do this, Sigfox uses an open standard that operates on sub-GHz frequency bands and can be used by any radio provider.
 The data is then sent to the Sigfox cloud, where the customer can collect it via an API.
 This makes Sigfox particularly suitable for logistics or smart city projects.

 Narrowband IoT (NB-IoT) requirements were defined at the beginning of 2016.
 This new narrowband radio technology provides a suitable LTE category for low-bandwidth IoT devices.
 NB-IoT leverages the existing infrastructure of LTE and GSM network providers to enable low-bandwidth communications for IoT devices.

 As with Sigfox, the customer can tap into existing infrastructure and maintain it cost-effectively.
 In exchange, the data is temporarily out of the customer’s control.
 LTE-M is part of Release 13 of the 3GPP standard designed to reduce power consumption, lower equipment costs and enable deeper coverage.
 This is to reach challenging locations, such as deep inside buildings.
 This standard will improve NB-IoT in terms of bandwidth.
 In addition, this solution offers probably the highest level of security of the LPWAN technologies presented here.